Skip to main content

 1

-Connection in Windows is Plug&Play.
+On Windows, the connection is Plug&Play.
 The system automatically recognizes and installs the drivers.
-The port appears as “USB 1 playback device” and “USB 1 recording device”.
+The port appears as “USB Audio Device 1” for both playback and recording.

 2

-On the VU tower, the Digital IN/Out indicator will show “4” (recognized stereo input + output).
+On the VU meter bridge, the Digital IN/Out indicator will show “4” (stereo input + output recognized).

 3